 The entire complex is made of plastered masonry, which gives it great clarity and volumetric simplicity.

 The hermitage is visited during the pilgrimage held during the patron saint festivities on the first Sunday after September 8, the feast of the Nativity of the Virgin.
 The neighbors go to the hermitage to look for the Virgin and take her to the village.
 Once there, at the entrance, a singular act takes place, the so-called Relación de Bienvenida, in which a child dressed as an angel recites a few words to the Virgin before she continues on her way to the church.
-The following day, with the Relación de Despedida, the neighbors say goodbye to the Virgin who returns to the hermitage.
+The following day, with the Relación de Despedida, the villagers bid farewell to the Virgin, who returns to the hermitage.